Flodklumpen/sportspegeln/README.md

 - We use Auth0 to ensure a secure sign in.
 - Server: Flask
 - Database: SQLAlchemy
-- Rest API: TODO: **fråga om vi behöver specificera.**

-For testing we will use Postman and Selenium.
+- Testing: Postman and Selenium.

 ## Git info